betodealmeida/jellyjampreserve/README.md

 # JellyJamPreserve

 JellyJamPreserve is a Raspberry Pi project that uses the [Jack Timemachine](http://plugin.org.uk/timemachine/) to record audio on the toggle of a switch.
-It continuously records audio into a 5 minute circular buffer, and when the button is clicked the buffer is dumped to a file and it starts recording audio to the file until the button is clicked again.
+It continuously records audio into a 5 minute circular buffer, and when the switch is turned on the buffer is dumped to a file and it starts recording audio to the file until the switch is turned off.
 This way you can preserve any cool improvisations by recording **sounds from the past**!

+In other words, if you turn the switch on at 1:05 pm and turn it off at 1:30 pm you will have an audio file with a recording from 1:00 pm to 1:30 pm.
+If you come up with an amazing riff while playing your guitar just turn on the switch and keep playing.

 ## Requirements